creationix/moonslice-talk/README.md

 var encoder = require('http-response-encoder');
 tcp.createServer(8080, function (socket) {
   var httpSocket = parser(socket);
-  // httpSocket = { read, abort }
   httpSocket.sink = function (stream) {
     socket.sink(encoder(stream));
   };
 });
 ```

- - Notice that the two HTTP libraries are simply stream transforms.
- - They know nothing about the TCP server or that the stream is even over TCP.

 ## An HTTP API